syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 {% endhighlight %}
 {% endtabs %}

-FilterItem object is set to `SfListView.EmptyView` property and `Filter` property is binds to `SearchBar.Text` property.
-When SearchBar.TextChanged event is raised, value of `SearchBar.Text` property is stored in `Filter` property.
+FilterItem object is set to the `SfListView.EmptyView` property, and the `Filter` property is bound to the `SearchBar.Text` property.
+When SearchBar.TextChanged event is raised, the value of the `SearchBar.Text` property is stored in the `Filter` property.

 ![EmptyView Template in .NET MAUI ListView](Images/emptyview/maui-listview-emptyviewtemplate.jpg)